hecknt/arch-bootc-pkgs/README.md

 # bootc Packages for Arch Linux

-This repository includes a few packages that are useful to boot [Arch Linux](https://archlinux.org) while utilizing [bootc](https://github.com/bootc-dev/bootc).
-All packages are listed in the `pkgs/` folder in the repository root.
+This branch of this repository includes a few packages that are actively being tested.
+It is not advised to use this repository for day-to-day usage.

 ## Using the repository